Google WiFi Review

 - Google WiFi is probably faster than your current Wifi – but you might need a new modem/router with “Gigabit ports” to get the very best speeds from Google WiFi

 - If you live in a small flat then Google WiFi will probably look nicer than your current modem-router.
-The Google WiFi app will probably work better than your current method of configuring & controlling your WiFi if, indeed, you even know how to do that.
+The Google WiFi app will probably work better than your current method of configuring & controlling your WiFi if you even know how to do that.
 Google WiFi will probably be a tiny bit faster.
-But you probably should NOT buy it for your flat.
+But you probably should NOT buy it for your flat unless your current WiFi is, say, more than 5 years old.

-if you have reasonably high-spec devices you want to connect
+Specific Scenario: if you have reasonably high-spec devices you want to connect over WiFi

 - I have a mixture of new and old devices.
-Previously most conencted to my old WiFi at around 100Mbs.
+Previously most devices connected to my old WiFi at around 100Mbs.
 Upgrading to Google WiFi made no difference to the older ones that were slower than 100Mbs in any case.
-However a newish laptop I have now suddenly conencts at 300Mbs to Google WiFi.
+However a newish laptop I have now suddenly connects at 300Mbs to Google WiFi.
 So if you have lots of new tablets, smartphone or laptops (or even PCs with a good WiFi card) you might suddenly enjoy a very welcome speed boost.
+(I do this)

 Google WiFi can probably help in this scenario too.